IOHprofiler/IOHanalyzer-docker/README.md

 ## Requirement

-ShinyProxy expects relevant Docker images to be already available on the host.
-Before running this example, pull the Docker image used in this example with:
+The only requirement is a working docker system.
+Please consult the docker official documentation to see how to install docker on your server platform: https://docs.docker.com/install/

-## How to run
+## How to deploy IOHanalyzer over the server

-1. Download the `Dockerfile` from the folder where this README is located.
+1. On the server you would like to deploy IOHanalyzer, please download or clone this repository:
-2. Download the `application.yml` configuration file from the folder where this README is located.
+`git clone git@github.com:IOHprofiler/IOHanalyzer-docker.git`
-3. Place the files in the same directory, e.g. `/home/user/sp`
+2. `cd IOHanalyzer-docker`
-4. Create a docker network that ShinyProxy will use to communicate with the Shiny containers.
+3. Create a docker network that ShinyProxy will use to communicate with the Shiny containers.
 `sudo docker network create ioh-net`

-5. Open a terminal, go to the directory `/home/user/sp`, and run the following command to build the ShinyProxy image:
+4. Run the following command to build the ShinyProxy image:
 `sudo docker build . -t iohanalyzer`

-6. Run the following command to launch the ShinyProxy container:
+5. Run the following command to launch the ShinyProxy container:

 `sudo docker run -d -v /var/run/docker.sock:/var/run/docker.sock --net ioh-net -p 80:8080 iohanalyzer`

 ## Notes on the configuration

-* ShinyProxy will listen for HTTP traffic on port `8080`.
+* ShinyProxy will listen for HTTP traffic on port `80`.

 * The custom bridge network `ioh-net` is needed to allow the containers to access each other using the container ID as hostname.